This post is sponsored. All opinions are my own.

 Early detection is the best protection!

-Growth problems including crossbites, severe overbites, underbites, crowding, and problems caused by excessive thumb sucking, teeth grinding, and mouth breaking are often apparent at age 7.
+Growth problems including crossbites, severe overbites, underbites, crowding, and problems caused by excessive thumb sucking, teeth grinding, and mouth breaking are often apparent at age 7 when seen by a Dentist in Endicott, or elsewhere.
 Intercepting these problems at a young age can prevent more invasive treatment like tooth extractions and jaw surgery, which are often necessary to treat severe orthodontic problems once a child’s permanent teeth are fully grown in.
 If you’re child suffers from bruxism with either set of teeth, look into treatment to stop grinding teeth and give your child their smile back.

 Keep in mind that early screening doesn’t mean treatment has to start right away.
 In fact, most kids don’t begin active orthodontic treatment until they are 9-14 years old.
 However, Hess & VanLandschoot Orthodontics offers complimentary consultations, allowing you to get all the facts and make the best decision for your child at an early age, when it might benefit your child the most.